 Poledníková Marie

 I can’t imagine summer without the summer school.
-I can’t imagine life without chalk, a board, a computer with presentations, and without students.
+I can’t imagine life without chalk, a blackboard, a computer with presentations, and without students.
 I enjoy playing with language, grammar, and literature.
-I’m just a normal Noon Witch.
+I’m just a normal Polednice.

-At the summer school, I prefer “mixed” groups – we discuss life, art, sports, or cooking, we play language and social games…
+At the summer school, I prefer “mixed” groups – we discuss life, art, sports, or cooking, we play language and tabletop games…

 I like to relax by working in a large garden in Beroun.
 I take pleasure in speaking foreign languages that I have learned at some point in my life, especially French.
 I enjoy going to the theater, not only opera.